catalyst-cloud/catalystcloud-docs/source/best-practices.rst

 recovering the data from an existing copy, always ensuring that three replicas are present.

-The storage solution is self managing and self healing, constantily placing your data in optimal locations for data survival and resiliency.
+The storage solution is self managing and self healing, constantly placing your data in optimal locations for data survival and resiliency.
 It runs automated error checks in the background that can detect and recover a single bit of incorrect data (bit rot), by comparing the three copies of the data and